- D.M.A., String Performance, University of Colorado-Boulder, 2007

 - M.Mus., String Performance, University of Colorado-Boulder, 1999

 - B.Mus., Guitar Performance, Utah State University, 1991

-As a classical guitarist, James has performed both as a soloist and as a chamber musician since 1988.
+As a classical guitarist, Cline has performed both as a soloist and as a chamber musician since 1988.
 His solo performances combine music from the traditional classical repertoire with more contemporary fingerstyle pieces and arrangements of familiar jazz and popular tunes.
 His sound combines elements of traditional classical guitarists like Christopher Parkening and Andres Segovia with the smooth jazz stylings of Earl Klugh and the exciting Latin rhythms of guitarists like Luiz Bonfa.

 As a chamber musician, Dr. Cline works in several different settings.
 As a member of the Mountain Music Ensemble (a group composed of guitar, flute and oboe), Cline has been involved in commissioning and premiering several new works by Colorado composers.
 He also performs regularly in a duo setting with vocalists, flutists and violinists.
 An avid student of the violin and mandolin as well, Dr. Cline regularly performs with the Regis Chamber Orchestra.